 From the day I was born, things haven’t always come easily for me.
-For example, at birth I was unable to hear and after 6 months, my parents found an otolaryngologist who as able to perform a surgery to restore my hearing.
+For example, at birth I was unable to hear and after 6 months, my parents found an Ear Doctor who as able to perform a surgery to restore my hearing.
 Since then, I guess you could say that perseverance and hard work are the traits that have always defined me.
-From the time I learned to skate when I was 6, I have been working hard at learning hockey and now, at 15, I know exactly what my goals are.
+From the time I learned to skate when I was 6, I have been working hard at learning hockey and now, at 16, I know exactly what my goals are.
 My aspiration is to play Division 1 hockey and hopefully at the best academic school I can aspire to.
 My parents have always instilled in me a strong work ethic in all that I do.
 I am not the biggest kid on the ice, but you can be assured, I am always the hardest working.
 Some of the words that my coaches use to describe me are selfless, team player, coachable, hardworking, tough, mature and a leader.
 I think having grown up with a brother who has a disability, I learned how important it is to always try and see things through the other persons point of view and to try and be understanding of people’s differences.
 Whether it is the kid sitting alone at the lunch table, or the new kid on the team just trying to fit in, I always try to be helpful and kind and include everyone.
 I know how hard little things can be for some people and it feels good to help others.
 Another way I try and help others is through community service.
-One of the goals I set for myself this year is to raise $100,000 for pediatric cancer during high school.
-This year as a freshman, I organized with the support of my school and varsity hockey team a charity game so we could raise money for St. Jude’s Children’s Research Hospital, and we managed to raise $15,000.
-We will continue this event annually so we can achieve my goal and hopefully create a legacy that will continue even after I graduate.
+One of the goals I set for myself is to raise $100,000 for pediatric cancer during high school.

 One of the reasons I came to Morristown-Beard High School, a private school in NJ, was to put myself in the best academic school possible to prepare me for college and beyond.
 After high school, I want to go to college and study economics.
 I want to follow in the footsteps of my uncle, who studied economics at Cornell University and went on to a successful career in Wall Street.